Health (medical, developmental, oral, and mental health) Efforts

 • ECPAC works with community partners to help prevent exposure to toxic stress through a variety of strategies, including supporting New and Expecting Families around Parental Depression and Anxiety during the prenatal and postpartum period – click on the Maternal Mental Health link to the right

-The following ECPAC partners serve on the Health Integration Action Team and attend the ECPAC Advisory Council to help connect work across the ECPAC Strategic Action Teams:
+The following ECPAC partners attend the ECPAC Advisory Council to help connect work across the ECPAC Strategic Action Teams: